Course - Stochastic processes and transport theory - TFY4275

-The course is concerned with central concepts in classical transport theory and their applications.
-The following topics are treated: stochastic variables, Markov processes, correlation functions, Wiener-Khinchin theorem, fluctuation-dissipation theorem, Chapman-Kolomogorov-Smoluchowski equations, master equation, Langevin equation and various so-called microscopic equations for describing particle transport.
-Particular emphasis will be placed on the physical contents and applications of transport theory to chemical reaction kinetics, complex networks.
+The course focuses on central concepts in classical transport theory and their applications.
+The following topics are treated: Hydrodynamics, kinetic theory and the Boltzmann-equation, linearized Boltzmann-equation, eigenvalue-problem, hydrodynamic and kinetic modes.
+Chapman-Enskog expansion, the Lorentz-gas.
+Stochastic variables, stochastic processes, Markov processes, Langevin-equation.
+Correlation functions, Wiener-Khinchin theorem, fluctuation-dissipation theorem, Chapman-Kolomogorov-Smoluchowski equations, the Master equation, Fokker-Planck Equation, moment-equations.
+Analogies between the Boltzmann-equation and the Master-Equation, and between moment-equations and the hydrodynamic conservation laws.
+Emphasis will be placed on the physical contents and applications of transport theory.

 The course provides a general introduction to the fundamental concepts and principles of classical transport theory, together with some modern applications.